charles-toller/tar-stream/README.md

 # tar-stream

+This is a browser-compatible TypeScript fork of [mafintosh/tar-stream](https://github.com/mafintosh/tar-stream)

 tar-stream is a streaming tar parser and generator and nothing else.
 It operates purely using streams which means you can easily extract/parse tarballs without ever hitting the file system.

 Note that you still need to gunzip your data if you have a `.tar.gz`.
 We recommend using [gunzip-maybe](https://github.com/mafintosh/gunzip-maybe) in conjunction with this.